Sue: I bet the Moon was very topical when this first went out.

-Sue: Yeah, obviously, assuming that’s the one where the guy’s head falls off and it turns into a giant spider.
+Sue: Yeah, obviously.
+If that’s the one where the guy’s head falls on the floor and turns into a giant spider.

 When she isn’t comparing The Moonbase to The Thing, she’s comparing it to a gay sauna.

-Sue: Everyone on this base looks very camp.
+Sue: Everyone on this base is very camp.
 Even the ones who aren’t wearing cravats and shower caps.
-They should have called this one The Moon Camp.

 And then Sue’s saviour turns up.